 It covers more or less everything from his notebooks (“carnets”), to comics, “sketched drawings, abstract paintings, up to his popular printed graphics, the spectrum of his fascinating art of drawing is spread out before our eyes.
 This exhibition of the work of Mœbius is the result of an exclusive cooperation with Mœbius Production.”

 Quite fittingly, the Max Ernst Museum is hosting this visionary’s works.
-As Max Ernst, German surrealist and Dada artist, can easily be credited with introducing the world to surreal spheres, dream-like and blurred realities, and very unusual ways of experiencing the world and transform it into art and drawings.
+As Max Ernst, German surrealist and Dada artist, can easily be credited with introducing the world to surreal spheres, dream-like and blurred realities, and very unusual ways of experiencing the world and transforming it into art and drawings.
 The pioneer of the 1920s and 30s paved the way for the fantastic and unreal ways of other visual artists.

 A certain continuation of the same experimental and surreal style can be found in the works of Moebius, who over the years created very different artistic styles and comic book characters like Major Grubert, space travelers Stel and Atan, John Difool or Arak the warrior.
 His most popular character probably was the – comparatively realistic and straightforward – hero of the Western series Blueberry.